CUBRID/cubrid-manual/en/sql/oodb.rst

     resolution:
     { column_name | method_name } OF superclass_name [ AS alias ]

-For the *attr_mthd_name* in the **INHERIT** clause, specify the name of the attribute or method of the super class to inherit.
+In the **INHERIT** clause, specify the name of the attribute or method of the super class to inherit.
 With the **ALIAS** clause, you can resolve a name conflict that occurs in multiple inheritance statements by inheriting a new name.

 .. _add-superclass: